topo-gps/android-manual/en/maps/gray_map.rst

    *The map download screen.*

 In the map download screen you could tap 'Download' and see what happens.
 Also you could enable 'Use cellular network' to allow cellular downloads of map tiles.
-You also might want to enable cellular access for Topo GPS in the iOS Settings.
+You also might want to enable cellular access for Topo GPS in the Android Settings.
 You can read more about the map download screen in the section :ref:`sec-cache`.

 Scrolled out of coverage region